pbudzon/project-euler/README.md

-project-euler
+My solutions to problems from Project Euler
 =============

-My solutions to problems from Project Euler
+Solutions in Haskell - each file contains a solution for one problem.